kanow/operations/Documentation/ForBeginners/InstallOperations/Index.rst

 Install operations by downloading it in Extension Manager
 =========================================================

-Most of the beginners in TYPO3 are not familiar with Composer and using the backend for it.
+Most of the beginners in TYPO3 are not familiar with Composer and using the backend for installing extensions.
 Therefore I want to describe how to install `operations` with Extension Manager in backend.

 .. rst-class:: bignums